 Note: Check your Library’s Website.
 My library has free access to LinkedIn Learning/Lynda.com.
 There’s a link through the website and I have to log in with my library card.
 Check your library’s website.
 The link on my library’s site is pretty hidden and I stumbled across it one day accidentally.

-Richard Harrington is launching 3 weeks of free training and inspiration for creatives (photo/design/video).
-He says:
+- The Artist’s Notebook Project – Richard Harrington is launching 3 weeks of free training and inspiration for creatives (photo/design/video).

 Other online learning for you and your kids